-When you have dozens of coats of paint on trim and woodwork touching up paint is not always as simple as grabbing a brush and going to town.
-When old paint chips off your likely left with a crater in the surface.
+When you have dozens of coats of paint on trim and woodwork, touching up paint is not always as simple as grabbing a brush and going to town.
+When old paint chips off, you’re likely left with a crater in the surface.

 Simply touching up the paint hides the color difference, but does nothing to hide the big hole in the surface of the paint.
 You have to level out the surface and I’ll show you how right here with one of my favorite products, MH Ready Patch.

 Ready Patch works just like spackle, but is intended for use patching wood and other materials instead of drywall like regular spackle.
 It is inexpensive, needs easy water clean up, and dries pretty quickly.

 Whether it’s baseboards, casings, doors, or windows, this patch works great for any piece of trim with caked on paint.
 It’s by far the simplest way to fix chipped paint.

 Step 1 Fill Surface